A pre-hearing meeting is an informal forum which may be held if submissions are received on a notified resource consent application.

 Any of the submitters and the applicant can attend a pre-hearing meeting.
 Lawyers (in their legal capacity) are not encouraged to participate, but may attend as observers.

-The Council officer, who will mediate the discussion, will run the meeting.
+A Council officer will run the meeting and mediate the discussion.
 Everyone will be given the opportunity to have a say.
 The officer will circulate any resolutions to all parties.
 If some standard conditions can be agreed upon by all the submitters and the applicant, a hearing can be avoided.
-After a pre-hearing meeting a draft officer’s report is circulated to both the applicant and submitters (who may then withdraw their submission, or their request to be heard, if they have indicated they wish to speak at the Hearing).
+After a pre-hearing meeting a draft officer’s report is circulated to both the applicant and submitters (who may then withdraw their submission, or their request to be heard, if they have indicated they wish to speak at the jearing).

 The report considers an assessment of the application under the Resource Management Act 1991, and includes proposed consent conditions, for example, environmental standards and monitoring requirements.